neuralmagic/sparseml/research/mfac/tutorials/gradual_pruning_with_mfac.md

 their results.
 More information about M-FAC pruning and other tutorials can be found [here](https://github.com/neuralmagic/sparseml/blob/main/research/mfac).

-For Neural Magic Support, sign up or log in to get help with your questions in our **Tutorials channel**: [Discourse Forum](https://discuss.neuralmagic.com/) and/or [Slack](https://join.slack.com/t/discuss-neuralmagic/shared_invite/zt-q1a1cnvo-YBoICSIw3L1dmQpjBeDurQ).
+For Neural Magic Support,sign up or log in to our [**Deep Sparse Community Slack**](https://join.slack.com/t/discuss-neuralmagic/shared_invite/zt-q1a1cnvo-YBoICSIw3L1dmQpjBeDurQ).